maayane/catsHTM/README.md

 * `Ind[i]["Dist"]` is a vecor of angular distances (radians) between the `Cat1`'s source and its counterparts in `Cat2`
 4. `IndCatMinDist`: a vector, with as many elements as lines in `Cat1`, with 'nan' at lines where there is no counterpart in `Cat2`, and at line where there is, the index of the closest counterpart in catalog 2.

-You can write a `QueryAllFun` function e.g. to save or use one of the above information.
+You can write a `QueryAllFun` function e.g. to save or use one or all of the above informations.

 An example of such a function, `Example_QueryAllFun`, is built in the code.
 Simply structure yours in the same way:
 ```python